ecotaxa/ZooProcess-lib/README.md

 # ZooProcess Library

-A Python library meant at reproducing as exactly as possible the behavior of ZooProcess-legacy, a tool for processing zooplankton images.
+A Python library meant at reproducing as exactly as possible the behavior of ZooProcess v8.X, a tool for processing Zooscan generated images.

 ## Features

-- Scanner background processing
+- Scanner background and plain images processing
+- Background removal from plain image
-- Vignette and ROIs extraction from scanned images
+- Image segmentation, AKA ROIs extraction from scanned images
-- Image segmentation
-- Image features generation
+- ROIs features generation
+- Utility classes for legacy filesystem usage

 ## Installation

-You can install the package directly from GitHub, it is advised to use a tag, not main.
+You can install the package directly from GitHub.
+It is advised to use a tag, not main which might be unstable.

 ```bash
 pip install git+https://github.com/ecotaxa/ZooProcess-lib.git@v0.1.0